heliogabalo/FoI/README.md

 This command `git cherry-pick` is used to apply the changes done in one  commit on a given  repository, to  a clean  working tree (no modifications from the HEAD commit).
-This is particularly interesting to a FoI repo, where you can commit miskates, or unwanted changes, and re-commit your work without disturbing shared work.
+This is particularly interesting to a FoI repo, where you can commit mistakes, or unwanted changes, and re-commit your work without disturbing shared work.

 		prompt:> git status